intermine/internships/index.md

 - Issues labelled [good first bug](https://github.com/intermine/intermine/labels/good%20first%20bug) in InterMine - some of these don't require any coding so can be easy to get started.
 - [Help Wanted](https://github.com/intermine/bluegenes/labels/Help%20Wanted) in BlueGenes, our ClojureScript-based UI.
+- The InterMine [Outreach repository](https://github.com/intermine/outreach/issues/), in particular the [ideas for newly interested InterMiners to try out](https://github.com/intermine/outreach/issues/12) ticket.

 Finally, if none of those suit you we are happy to hear about your project ideas.
 Can you think of new features or improvements for InterMine?
 Maybe a new tutorial or data visualisation?

-You can read more about how Google Summer of Code went last year with InterMine in [our blog](https://intermineorg.wordpress.com/tag/gsoc-2017/).
+You can read more about how Google Summer of Code went in previous years with InterMine in [our blog](https://intermineorg.wordpress.com/tag/gsoc/).

 ## Mentors